zX3no/Omnia/README.md

 Then downloading it downloaded msys2??

-I guess we're installing linux now.
+I guess we're installing Linux now.

 I opted for a simpler approach `ghc timer.hs;./timer.exe`

 Compile times are exceptionally bad for this language.
-3742 ms to compile hello world.
+3742ms to compile hello world.

 The documentation is worse than Elixir plus the language is harder to understand.

-This compile message is formatted nicely but impossable to understand.
+This compile message is formatted nicely but impossible to understand.

 ```haskell
 timer.hs:8:3: error: